 Misinformation – even if unintentional – can still be dangerous.

 Disinformation is deliberately misleading and serves a specific agenda – one which you may not even agree with.

-And if you know something is false, or if it makes you angry, just ignore it and don’t be tempted to share to it to debunk it or make fun of it.
-This just spreads the misinformation or disinformation further.
+And if you know something is false, or if it makes you angry, just ignore it.
+Don’t be tempted to share to debunk it or make fun of it as this just spreads the misinformation or disinformation further.

 Remember, though: information will change as we learn more about the virus.

 Learn more about how you can report misinformation online.

 For more information about how coronavirus is affecting council services, visit the coronavirus page.